ayasrah/mahaam/mahaam-docs/docs/infra/dependency-injection.md

 Dependency Injection is giving classes the instances that depends on rather than letting these classes creating their dependencies inside.

-Dependnecies are usually interfaces (contracts) not classes.
+Dependencies are usually interfaces (contracts) not classes.

 ### Importance